rarksy/MouseMacroCreator/README.md

 # MouseMacroCreator
 A simple macro / scripting language and interpreter primarily used for simulating mouse and keyboard actions, this is solely being developed to increase my skills in various areas of C++

+# Getting Started
+Head over to the releases page and download the latest interpreter binary.
+Upon extracting and opening, the interpreter will create a new folder titled `Macros`, this is where you will place any macros you create

 # Documentation 📖

 ## Info